Artificial Intelligence in Mobile Robots

 neither from this year's edition of this course nor from past years.

-Using other people's ideas and code in your program or report will be
+Using other people's ideas, code or text in your program or in your

 - The dates for demonstrating the working system, submitting the